RMPR/OSCP-Exam-Report-Template-Markdown/GSOC-internship-report-2019.md

 the `Credit Charge: 0 -> 1` is clearly highlighted.
-Moreover, in the PDML output, the following changes are highlighted one at the time so that the user know exactly what really change without putting too much effort of making the visual correspondance by himself.
+Moreover, in the PDML output, the following changes are highlighted one at the time so that the user know exactly what really change without putting too much effort of making the visual correspondance by him

+\pagebreak
 ### Same command fields

 ![Plain text output for same command fields](./img/plain_text_same_command.png)

+\pagebreak

 ![PDML output for same command fields](./img/pdml_same_command.png)

-#### Interpretation
+\pagebreak

+- **Interpretation**
 Here it's even more visible, using the plain text output, it's very difficult to separate a field from his value, that's what you can notice from the first output; the fields `Time for request`, `Preaut Hash` and `Current Time` are only changing values but with the first version they are highlighted as one line change while the second are hightlighted more precisely as values change.

+\pagebreak

 ## GUI
-One objective was to port to windows, here we not only did that but also ported to MacOS
+One objective was to port to windows, the tests have been realized on Windows 10 Professional and Fedora Workstation 31 the views are following:

 ### Windows
 ![Windows view smbcmp](./img/smbcmp_windows.png)

-### MacOS
+\pagebreak

 ### Linux
 ![Linux view smbcmp](./img/smbcmp_linux.png)

+\pagebreak

 # Prospect